NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spirit Soother.md

 You are attuned to the minute sounds and sensations of restless spirits.
 Even if you aren't [[Actions/Search|Searching]], you can attempt a check to find haunts that normally require you to be Searching.
 You still need to meet any other requirements to find the haunt.
+You gain a +1 circumstance bonus to checks to disable haunts.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*